rapaul/vagrant-openstack-devstack/README.md

 \# Make yourself a cup of tea

-You can then hit the bridged IP address in your browser to log into OpenStack
+You can then hit the bridged IP address in your browser to log into OpenStack.

+Username: admin
+Password: password